Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

 Our training dataset was created by Vidgen et.al (2021), found [here](https://huggingface.co/datasets/tasksource/dynahate).
 This consists of over 41,000 comments that are defined as either "hate" or "not hate".
 The source for the test data comes from the ETHOS Hate Speech Dectection dataset, found [here](https://github.com/intelligence-csd-auth-gr/Ethos-Hate-Speech-Dataset/blob/master/ethos/ethos_data/Ethos_Dataset_Binary.csv).
 This dataset scrapes 998 comments from YouTube and Reddit and contains the likelihood of whether a comment is hate speech or not.

 # Instructions for Reproducibility
 To obtain the training data, download `hugging_face_data.py` file from the Hugging Face dataset, place into the code folder, and run the `csv_creator.py` file in the code folder.
-To obtain the test data, download the `Ethos_Dataset_Binary.csv` file from the attached test repository, place into the data folder, then run the `clean_data.py` code in the code folder to change the format and file name.
+To obtain the test data,  run the `clean_data.py` code in the code folder to change the format and file name of the raw test data.
 To run the individual models, their respective codes can be ran in the code folder to obtain the necessary information on each model.
 This will also give their individual ROC curves, Precision-Recall curves, and confusion matrices.
 To get the comparative ROCs and Precision-Recall curves, we run `roc_curves.py`, `roc_curves_hatebert.py`, `pr_curves.py`, and `pr_curves_hatebert.py`.

 # Models Used
 ## all-MiniLM-L6-v2